 Types of Work Exchanges for Free Accommodation

-Farm Work in Work Exchanges for Free Accommodation
+Farm Work in Volunteer Exchanges

 Tasks include planting, harvesting, or animal care.
 WWOOF connects you with organic farms globally, ideal for eco-enthusiasts.